 It’s a what, now?

 A 3D laser etcher/engraver/cutter is a laser printer that can “write” on anything…paper, metal, wood, cloth, etc. How is it 3D?
-Well, by varying the intensity and duration of the laser, one can control how deep the laser “writes” at any given X/Y point, so it is able to adjust the depth of the etch on the fly, and, depending on the material, cut clean through it.
+Well, by varying the intensity and duration of the laser, one can control how deep the laser “writes” at any given X/Y point, so it is able to adjust the depth of the etch on the fly, and, if you wanted and depending on the material, cut clean through it.

-The fact that these machines are now showing up in mall kiosks means they are ready for prime time, and THAT is a big deal as well.
+The fact that these machines are now showing up in mall kiosks means that they are ready for prime time, and THAT is a big deal as well.

 GlowForge At The Mall

 The JOANN operation is still getting its footing, but what is impressive is how quickly it all came together.
 The kiosk in the Natick Mall gets lots of foot traffic, and its size is perfect for what they are selling (personalized gifts, not GlowForges).
 It is set up similar to the places where one can get personalized baseball caps, etc. These Joann/GlowForge kiosks aren’t selling GlowForge supplies, but they probably will at the JOANN stores (JOANN is an investor in GlowForge).

 JOANN’s business model of “3D laser printing for the masses” was not our reason for our “get in the car now or we’ll leave you at the office!”
 Urban Safari outing.
 We wanted a first-hand, up-close look at the GlowForge.

 The person we spoke with was very nice, knew how to run the unit, make the cuts, and answer basic questions about what it does.
 However, it is not a tech support “Genius Bar” for GlowForge nor is it suppose to be, so don’t expect them to be able to troubleshoot problems with your machine.